juan-esteban-berger/Options_Pricing_AutoML_TensorFlow_XGBoost/README.md

 # Pricing European Options with Google AutoML, TensorFlow, and XGBoost

 This repository contains the code and dataset used in the research paper "Pricing European Options with Google AutoML, TensorFlow, and XGBoost" by Juan Esteban Berger, University of Notre Dame.
+The full research paper is available on arXiv: https://arxiv.org/abs/2307.00476.

 ## Table of Contents
 - [Introduction](#introduction)